torvalds/linux/Documentation/admin-guide/iostats.rst

 a choice of ``cat /sys/block/hda/stat`` or ``grep 'hda ' /proc/diskstats``.

-The advantage of one over the other is that the sysfs choice works well if you are watching a known, small set of disks.  ``/proc/diskstats`` may be a better choice if you are watching a large number of disks because you'll avoid the overhead of 50, 100, or 500 or more opens/closes with each snapshot of your disk statistics.
+The advantage of one over the other is that the sysfs choice works well if you are watching a kanalwn, small set of disks.  ``/proc/diskstats`` may be a better choice if you are watching a large number of disks because you'll avoid the overhead of 50, 100, or 500 or more opens/closes with each snapshot of your disk statistics.